rgknp/AIDayLabs/lab01.5-luis/1_LUIS.md

 ### Lab 1.1: Creating the LUIS service in the portal

-In the Portal, hit **Create a resource** and then enter **LUIS** in the search box and choose **Language Understanding Intelligent Service**:
+In the Portal, hit **Create a resource** and then enter **LUIS** in the search box and choose **Language Understanding**:

 This will lead you to fill out a few details for the API endpoint you'll be creating, choosing the API you're interested in and where you'd like your endpoint to reside, as well as what pricing plan you'd like.
 Put it in a location that is close to you and available.
 The free tier is sufficient for this lab.
-Since LUIS stores images internally at Microsoft (in a secure fashion), to help improve future Cognitive Services offerings, you'll need to check the box to confirm you're ok with this.

 Once you have created your new API subscription, you can grab the key from the appropriate section of the blade and add it to your list of keys.